-Market conditions may mean that your SB trade on an FX pair is closed at a less favourable price, which could significantly impact how much you get back.
-We may close your open SB contract if you do not maintain the minimum margin that is required, if you are in debt to GAIN, or if you contravene market regulations.
+Market conditions may mean that your SB trade is closed at a less favourable price, which could significantly impact how much you get back.
+We may close your open SB trade if you do not maintain the minimum margin that is required, if you are in debt to GAIN, or if you contravene market regulations.
 This process may be automated.

 This product does not include any protection from future market performance so you could lose some or all of your investment.
 If we are not able to pay you what is owed, you could lose your entire investment.
 However, you may benefit from a consumer protection scheme (see the section "what happens if we are unable to pay you").
-The indicator shown above does not consider this protection.
+The